1mc1dj/TotpCommonCrypto/README.md

 # TotpCommonCrypto
-TOTP Sample Implementation Reference with CommonCrypto(iOS/macOS) and Cpp
+TOTP Sample Implementation Reference with CommonCrypto(iOS/macOS) and Cpp.
+This implementation includes reference implementation of base32(RFC4648) and TOTP(RFC6258) using CommonCrypto Library on System Framework in Mac OS X and iOS.

 ## How to build and use
 This sample implementation is for using on mac OS X development environment.